wduquette/molt/README.md

 * Implement stack traces
   * Need not mimic TCL's output.

-## Plans

-The goal is to produce a command language using basic TCL syntax (e.g., commands, strings, and variable and command interpolation) that is embeddable in Rust applications and extensible in Rust.
-It will include a "molt" application that provides script execution and an interactive shell, but this is intended as an example and development aid, rather than as a tool be used on its own.
-(Famous last words....)

-### Initial Goals:

-* Embedding, script execution, and an interactive shell.
-* Basic parsing, as in TCL 7.6.
-* Support for lists and dicts
-* A smattering of basic commands
-* Procs
-* Expression parsing.
-* A simple tcltest equivalent.
-* Pay for what you need
-  * I.e. don't require large regex, etc., libraries for all clients.
-* Configurable command sets
-  * The embedding API should allow the client to easily control the set of commands included in an interpreter.
-For example, a game engine might want to exclude `proc`, `source`, `eval`, etc.
-* Stack traces

-### Excluded Features

-The following features of modern TCL are currently off of the table:

-* Abbreviated names
-  * TCL will attempt to match partial names of commands and subcommands, as a convenience for interactive use.
-Molt does not.
-* Namespaces
-* Traces
-* Slave interpreters
-* The majority of standard TCL commands.
-* Byte-compiling

-Ultimately I'll want to add something like byte-compilation for speed; but I want to have a test suite in place first.

-### Current Status

-* The basic parser is in place, but has not been fully tested or optimized for speed.

-The following commands have been implemented:

-* `append`
-* `break`
-* `continue`
-* `exit`
-* `expr` (see liens in man page)
-* `global`
-* `if`
-* `info commands` (without pattern matching)
-* `info complete`
-* `info vars` (without pattern matching)
-* `join`
-* `lappend`
-* `lindex`
-* `list`
-* `llength`
-* `proc`
-* `puts` (partially; there's no support for output channels or -nonewline)
-* `return` (partially; supports only normal returns)
-* `source` (in progress)
-* `set`
-* `unset`

 The following commands need to get implemented next.

 * catch